Definitions

 from The Century Dictionary.

-• noun A thrust in fencing.
+• noun A beehive.

 • noun The end or extremity of a thing.